Need BLS, ACLS, PALS,

 Dangers of Hypertension by Melissa Stephens

 Hypertension is simply high blood pressure.
 Blood pressure is measured by systolic pressure over diastolic pressure.
 A normal blood pressure is less than 120/80.
-It is measured is millimeters of mercury, a pressure measurement.
+It is measured in millimeters of mercury, a pressure measurement.
 The top number, systolic, is the pressure in the arteries when a person’s heart contracts.
 The bottom number, diastolic, is the […]

 Microbiology Unknown Lab Report | Bacillus subtilis